Gaza truce talks set to resume, as thousands protest Netanyahu in Israel

 Many Israelis feel that Netanyahu is the main obstacle to signing a deal with Hamas and bringing the captives held in Gaza back home, Al Jazeera’s Hamdah Salhut said.

 “These people have been calling for a deal to bring back the captives for more than 175 days.
-They say that the policies of Israel’s government has simply failed,” Salhut said, reporting from a protest in Tel Aviv where thousands, including families of the captives, had gathered.
+They say that the policies of Israel’s government have simply failed,” Salhut said, reporting from a protest in Tel Aviv where thousands, including families of the captives, had gathered.

 Demonstrations also took place near Netanyahu’s residence and in other cities across Israel.